yc14600/ICLR20_NOTES/paper_list.md

 ## Optimization & Generalization
 1. [ProxSGD](https://openreview.net/pdf?id=HygpthEtvr): adjusted gradients for L1 norm to get more accurate 0 weights.
-2. *[Unordered gradient estimator for discrete random variable](https://openreview.net/pdf?id=rklEj2EFvB): an alternative solution of Gumbel-softmax with smaller variance and non-biased.

 3. *[EFFECT OF ACTIVATION FUNCTIONS ON THE TRAINING OF OVERPARAMETRIZED NEURAL NETS](https://openreview.net/pdf?id=rkgfdeBYvH): check Eq.2, may be related to theory proof of DRL, check related work [A Convergence Theory for Deep Learning via Over-Parameterization](http://proceedings.mlr.press/v97/allen-zhu19a.html), [Neural Tangent Kernel](http://papers.nips.cc/paper/8076-neural-tangent-kernel-convergence-and-generalization-in-neural-networks.pdf).
 4. [LAMB](https://openreview.net/pdf?id=Syx4wnEtvH): A method of layer-wise adaptive learning rate for large batch optimization  for deep learning, which can significantly reduce training time of large model of large dataset, such as BERT.